Michigan vs. Rutgers NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Michigan has combined with its opponents to score more than 49.5 points only two times this year.
+- Michigan has combined with its opponents to score more than 49.5 points just two times this year.

-- The two teams combine to score 88 points per game, 38.5 more than the total in this contest.
+- The combined points per game average of the two teams, 88, is 38.5 points greater than Saturday's over/under.

 - The 22.6 combined points per game that these two squads have allowed this season are 26.9 fewer than the 49.5 total in this contest.